-Gila trout, Oncorhynchus gilae
+Gila Trout, Oncorhynchus gilae

-Distribution: Historically, Gila trout inhabited cool and coldwater reaches of the Gila (including the San Francisco River) and Verde river drainages in southwest New Mexico and eastern and central Arizona (Miller, 1950; Minckley, 1973; Behnke, 1992; Behnke 2002).
-In New Mexico, Gila trout formerly occurred in the Gila River from its confluence with Mogollon Creek upstream through its headwaters and in tributaries of the San Francisco River (Propst et al., 1992).
-Although Gila trout historically inhabited a variety of stream habitats, it now occurs mainly in small headwater streams (Propst et al., 1992); in such streams availability of pool habitat appears to be critical to abundance (Rinne and Medina, 1988; Propst and Stefferud, 1997).
+Distribution: Historically, Gila trout inhabited cool and coldwater reaches of the Agua Fria, Gila, San Francisco, and Verde river drainages in southwest New Mexico and eastern and central Arizona (Miller 1950; Minckley 1973; Behnke 1992; Behnke 2002).
+In New Mexico, Gila trout formerly occurred in the Gila River from its confluence with Mogollon Creek upstream through its headwaters and in tributaries of the San Francisco River (Propst et al. 1992).
+Although Gila trout historically inhabited a variety of stream habitats, it now occurs mainly in small headwater streams (Propst et al. 1992); in such streams availability of pool habitat appears to be critical to abundance (Rinne and Medina 1988; Propst and Stefferud 1997).

 Current Status: Gila trout was listed as endangered by U.S. Fish and Wildlife Service in 1967, but was downlisted to threatened in 2006 (USFWS 2006).
 Gila trout was listed as endangered in 1975 by New Mexico and was downlisted to threatened in 1988.
-The Gila Trout Recovery Plan was revised in 2003 (USFWS 2003) and provides detail on what must be accomplished for delisting the species.
-Gila trout populations were greatly impacted by the 2011 Wallow Fire, 2012 Whitewater-Baldy Fire, and the 2013 Silver Fire.
-Multiple populations were eliminated by post-fire ash flows.
-In addition to eliminating Gila trout, fire had impacts on streams with nonnative trout populations.
-Nonnative salmonids were eliminated in two streams, and Gila trout have been repatriated to both.
-Gila trout currently occupies 19 km of its historical Arizona range and currently occurs in about 99 km of headwater habitats in New Mexico.
-Although many of the streams affected by recent wildfires will take years to recover, others will recovery more quickly.
-Abundance in occupied habitats is variable, ranging from fewer than 100 adults in the smallest to several thousand adults in the largest (Propst and Stefferud, 1997).
-Contamination of extant populations by nonnative rainbow and brown trouts and elimination of populations by wildfires reduced wild populations of Gila trout substantially between 1989 and 2004.
-As a result of downlisting and adoption of an Endangered Species Act Section 4d rule that allows NMDGF to implement 'take' regulations, multiple streams are open angling.
+The Gila trout Recovery Plan (USFWS 2003) provides detail on what must be accomplished for delisting the species.
+Gila trout currently occupies 46.1 km of its historical Arizona range and currently occurs in about 164.7 km of stream in New Mexico.
+Abundance in occupied habitats is variable, ranging from fewer than 100 adults in the smallest to several thousand adults in the largest (Propst and Stefferud 1997).

-Threats: Contamination of extant populations by nonnative rainbow and brown trouts, wildfire, and habitat degradation are the primary threats to the species.
+Threats: Hybridization of extant populations with nonnative rainbow, competition with nonnative salmonids, population and habitat loss as a result of wildfire, and habitat degradation are the primary threats to the species.

 Recommendations: No change in listing status is recommended.
 Cooperative efforts with Arizona Game and Fish Department, U.S. Fish and Wildlife Service, and U.S. Forest Service to restore the species to its historical range should continue.
-In particular, repatriation to streams where nonnative salmonids were eliminated by recent wildfires should be implemented.
-Continued monitoring of fire impacted streams to determine when habitat has recovered and when streams are ready to receive fish is recommended.
-In addition, removal of nonnative salmonids from Turkey, Rain, West Fork Mogollon, Whitewater, and South Fork Whitewater creeks, if wildfires have not already eliminated them, should be initiated.
-As soon as nonnative trout are completely removed from each stream, Gila trout of appropriate lineage should be repatriated.
+Removal of nonnative salmonids from the Upper West Fork Gila River drainage, Turkey, Rain, and West Fork Mogollon creeks should be initiated.
+As soon as nonnative trout are completely removed from each stream, Gila Trout should be repatriated.
 Because of limited distribution and abundance, all reasonable efforts should be undertaken to protect extant Gila trout populations from effects of wildfire and fire-induced ash flows.
-Stocking of nonnative salmonids in historical range of Gila trout should cease.
-As additional populations are established, each should be evaluated for sport fishing potential and, if appropriate, be opened to special regulation angling.
+As additional populations are established, each should be evaluated for sport fishing potential and, if appropriate, be opened to angling.